Di40/MEB-Anomaly-FW-Optimization/README.md

 $ conda create -p venv python==3.10 -y
 $ conda activate venv/
 ```
-Go to  requirements.txt file and uncomment symbol (#) before "-e ."
+Go to the requirements.txt file and uncomment the symbol (#) before "-e .".
+Then:
-Then,
 ```
 $ pip install -r requirements.txt
 ```

-## Run
+## Usage
-Choose a configuration file(.yaml) to run an experiment
+Choose a configuration file (.yaml) to run an experiment from the configs folder.
+For example:
-configs/"experiment.yaml"
 ```
-$ python main.py --cfg "exp0_Default.yaml"
+$ python main.py --cfg "exp6_CustomerChurn.yaml"
 ```
-Results will be saved in runs/experiment folder
+The results will be saved to the runs/experiment folder.

+## Contributing
+We invite you to explore our analysis, learn from our findings, and adapt our methodologies to your own projects.
+Your feedback and contributions are highly valued!